cawabunga/layer-mask/README.md

 Some details about the library:
 - supports handling the fixed positioned elements
-- written using ES6 and CommonJS modules (umd version will be added in next major version)
+- written using ES6 and CommonJS modules (published as UMD)
 - uses **flexboxes** by the default, but you can [override it](src/mask.css)

 ### Installation